-Filer: SYSTEN Л QUOTATION AND TRADE REPORTING
+Filer: SYSTEN Л ☐ EXCHANGE ☐ QUOTATION AND TRADE REPORTING

-Type of Filing: AMENDMENT; AMENDMENT No.
+Type of Filing: ☐ INITIAL ☐ AMENDMENT; AMENDMENT No.

-1. Full nam e of exchange or quotation and trade e reporting system:
+1. Full nam ne of exchange or quotation and trad e reporting system:

-2. Name(s) under which business is conducted, or name of market or facility, if different from item 1:
+2. Name(s) under which business is conducted , or name of market or facility, if different from item 1:

-3. If this filing makes a name change on behalf of the exchange or quotation and trade report in respect of the name set out in item 1 or item 2, enter the previous name and the new
+3. of the exchange or quotation and trade reporting system em 2, enter the previous name and the new name:

-Previous name:
+Previous s name:

-New nar ne:
+New nar me:

-4. Head off ïce
+4. Head off fice

-Address:
+Address :

 Telepho ne:

 Facsimil e:

-5. Mailing address (if different):
+5. Mailing a address (if different):

-6. Other offices
+6. Other of fices

 Address :

 Telepho ne:

 Facsimil e:

 7. Website address:

-8. .
-Contact employee
+8. Contact employee

 Name a nd title:

 Telepho ne number:

 Facsimil e:

 E-mail a ddress:

 9. Counsel

-Firm nar ne:
+Firm nar me:

 Contact name:

 Telepho ne number:

 Facsimil e:

 E-mail a ddress:

-10. Market Regulation is being conducted by:

-the exchange

-the quotation and trade reporting system regulation services provider other than the filer (see Exhibit M)
+10. Market Regulation is being conducted by: the exchange the quotation and trade reporting system regulation services provider other than the filer (see Exhibit M) EXHIB ITS Eilo all Evhibita with the Filing.
+For each Exhibit, include the name of the exchan